J-Amores/jadev-developer-jobs-board/README.md

 # DevJobs Board

-A modern, responsive job board application for developer positions.
+A stunning, modern job board application for developer positions.
+Featuring a premium **Glassmorphism** design, deep dark mode aesthetics, and smooth animations.
 Browse, search, and filter through developer job opportunities with an elegant interface that adapts to your device and theme preferences.

 ## Live Preview

 [View Live Site](https://your-deployed-site-url.com)

 ## Screenshots

+> *Note: Screenshots below are placeholders.
+The actual application features a new premium Glassmorphism UI.*

 ### Desktop View
 ![Desktop Homepage](./screenshots/desktop-home.png)